 The band burst onto the scene in early 2014 following the release of “Shadows and Dreams.”
 The album weaves bluegrass, funk, rock, and blues influences into a refreshing representation of modern folk music.
 From the opening track “Poor Soul” with it’s energetic bluegrass overtones to the closer “Shine the Way Home”, the album takes listeners on a journey through simple love songs to complex themes such as metaphysics and coexistence.
 The album, recorded in Asheville at Sound Temple Studios, features guest musicians from Asheville’s rich acoustic music scene alongside members of the Fireside Collective.

-So far in 2016, Fireside has performed over 140 shows throughout 11 states.
-In July, the band opened for acoustic pioneers the Wood Brothers in Charlotte, NC as well as bluegrass legends Hot Rize in Steamboat Springs, CO.
+2017 was a momentous year for the band as they released their second studio album, "Life Between the Lines."
+The album helped garner a nomination for an IBMA momentum award for best band.
+In 2018, the band is scheduled to perform at a number of respected music festivals throughout the country.
 If you revel in the sounds of acoustic instrumentation, enjoy the excitement of energetic live performances, and delight in the creation of original songs, then follow the Fireside Collective as they journey on in their musical endeavors.

 Fireside Collective is:

-Jesse Iaquinto - Mandolin, Lead Vocals Tommy Maher - Dobro, Vocals Carson White - Bass Guitar, Vocals Joe Cicero - Acoustic Guitar, Vocals
+Jesse Iaquinto - Mandolin Tommy Maher - Dobro Carson White - Bass Guitar Joe Cicero - Acoustic Guitar Alex Genova - Banjo